- Find meetings near you

 Tired

 After a long day of work, after exercising, or after spending significant time in a challenging social setting, you will likely feel tired.
 These types of exhaustion will typically go away after a good night’s rest.
-Different types of fatigue can be related to physical or psychological health.11
+Different types of fatigue can be related to physical or psychological health.

 If you feel fatigued over a long period of time, you may be more vulnerable to relapse.
 Fatigue can reduce your sense of willpower and your connection to the motivations you have for recovery.

-Sleep is one of first and best methods you can use to combat feelings of tiredness.
+Sleep is one of the first and best methods you can use to combat feelings of tiredness.
 Studies have linked alcohol use disorder relapse directly to sleep disturbances.
 Researchers call it the sleep-related relapse risk.
 Sleep disturbances commonly happen during early recovery.
-Therefore, it is crucial to recognize when you feel tired and deal with it appropriately to avoid relapsing.11

 Therapy

-Working with a therapist who can teach you relaxation and restorative techniques can benefit your mental and physical health, making you stronger in the fight again relapse.
 Therapy can be particularly important for individuals whose alcohol use disorder is related to a history of trauma.
-Cognitive-behavioral therapy (CBT) techniques have been specifically created for those with insomnia.12
+Cognitive-behavioral therapy (CBT) techniques have been specifically created for those with insomnia.

 Pharmacological Medicines

 Your primary care doctor or psychiatrist may prescribe medicine to help you sleep, especially in the early stages of your recovery.
-Prescribed and over-the-counter options are available for temporary use to ease sleep disturbances.12
+Prescribed and over-the-counter options are available for temporary use to ease sleep disturbances.

 Mindfulness Techniques